janis-tech/rick-and-morty-proxy-api/README.md

 A Laravel-based API that serves as a proxy for Rick and Morty show character data.
 This API returns JSON data and is designed to be accessible by various clients, including mobile applications.

+## Demo

+A live demo of the project is available at: [https://rickandmorty.janis-tech.dev/](https://rickandmorty.janis-tech.dev/)

 ## Features

 The API provides the following functionality: